Have a cuppa ...

 “Man of many talents.
 Try me,” and he gave me a mock bow.

 We headed off to Makati and the boutiques.
 The first one didn’t have his size; the second one was too conservative; the third one had a grey silk Armani.
 He went to the fitting room.
-“Carla, come see!”
+"Ligaya, come see!"

 I pushed open the black velvet curtain that led to the fitting room and saw myself walking towards him in the mirror.
 The room shrank to two pairs of eyes in the glass.